jipiboily/forwardlytics/README.md

 Forwardlytics can be deployed to Heroku.
 You can setup the port it starts on by setting the `PORT` environment variable.

+## You need an integration that doesn't exist yet?

+You have two options:

+- send a PR adding it.
+- get in touch to have it added by the author (for a fee).

 ## Calling the API

 cURL example: